 - Graduated from the University of Idaho

-- Served as associate professor of physics, Air Force Academy
+- Served as assistant professor of physics, Air Force Academy

 - Former liaison between the Secretary of Commerce and Secretary of Defense